 Visit Your Doctor

-In order to study abroad, you may be required to have a physical or have certain immunizations.
+To study abroad, you may be required to have a physical or have certain immunizations.
 While you are at your doctor’s appointment, you may also want to ask your doctor for a prescription for any medications you regularly take.

-For example, if you are planning to study in Paris, the CDC recommends having your routine and Covid-19 vaccinations up to date.
+Additionally, you should see which immunizations the Centers for Disease Control and Prevention recommends for the areas where you’ll be studying and traveling.
+For example, if you plan to study in Paris, the CDC recommends keeping your routine vaccinations up to date.
 It also recommends getting vaccinated against Hepatitis B and, if you plan to eat street food, Hepatitis A.

 RELATED: Six Tips for Staying Healthy While Traveling